MAlazhariy/mason_feature_arch_creator/README.md

 dio: ^5.4.1
 flutter_bloc: ^8.1.4
 Also inside lib don’t forget to add networkClient file and appUrl file in the structure inside const and utils

+Also go to settings(comaned+,) and add this "dart.analysisExcludedFolders": [
+        "bricks"
+    ],